purplecabbage/phonegap-plugins/iOS/README.md

 * Added a ActionSheet (iOS) plugin with Cordova support.
 * Added a AdPlugin (iOS) plugin with Cordova support.
+* Added a ApplicationPreferences (iOS) plugin with Cordova support.
 * Added a Badge (iOS) plugin with Cordova support.
 * Added a BarCodeScanner (iOS) plugin with Cordova support.
 * Added a card.io (iOS) plugin with Cordova support.